eLearning Translation: A Complete Guide for 2026

 How can I assess the ROI of eLearning translation projects?

 Measuring the ROI of eLearning translation projects involves evaluating both the costs and benefits.
-Start by calculating the expenses, including translation, localization, and any additional resources.
+Start by calculating the expenses, including translation, localization, design and formatting adjustments, tools, project management, quality assurance, and compliance and legal checks.

 Then, assess the impact on your target audience, such as increased engagement, learner retention, or expanded market reach.
 Did the translation affect your business goals positively?
 Don’t forget to consider long-term benefits, such as ongoing content usage and market expansion, to get a comprehensive view of the project’s return on investment.